Double Tax Treaties

 Zimbabwe | 02 January 2014 |

-As there are many rules and complications which can arise when attempting to apply double tax treaties, it is important to seek professional assistance from a qualified and experienced accountant.
+As there are many rules and complications which can arise when attempting to apply double tax treaties it is important to seek professional assistance from a qualified and experienced UK and international tax specialist.

-Therefore we offer free introductions to tax specialists who will offer a short initial consultation who will be able to provide you with answers to your questions and help you understand whether a double tax treaty could apply to you and help you save significant amounts of unnecessary tax.
+Therefore we offer a free introductions to tax specialists who will offer an initial free consultation who will be able to answer your general questions and help you understand how a tax agreement could apply to you and help ensure you get your tax obligations right - and avoid unnecessarily being taxed twice.

 Testimonials from people who have used our UK tax introduction service